-Have your thoughts and feelings about your life/future changed as a result of attending LGBT50?
+Have your thoughts and feelings about your life or your future changed as a result of attending LGBT50?

-Yes a lot Yes a bit Not at all Don’t Know
+Yes, a lot Yes, a bit No, not at all Don’t Know

-If you answered yes to the previous question, how have your thoughts and feelings changed?
+[IF ‘Yes’ TO Q3, ASK] How have your thoughts and feelings changed?